At A Glance

 Target Population

-Foods and food variations, including brand products, consumed in the US.
+Foods and food variations, including brand products, consumed in the U.S.

 Conducted

 Began in 1974.
 Updated annually.
-Most recent year updated was 2012.

 Sponsor